bwcompton/EcoAssess/inst/aboutWhatsnew.md

 **Version 1.0.1 (November 21, 2024)**

-- add 300 ms delay to tooltips so they don't pop up so eagerly
+- Aeddd a 300 ms delay to tooltips so they don't pop up so eagerly

 **Version 1.0.0 (November 12, 2024)**